cheesesnakes/sea-snake-resource-use/README.md

   rmarkdown::render_site(input = "index.Rmd", encoding = "UTF")
   ```

-  The analysis can also be viewed by opening the `index.html` file in the `Results` folder.
+  The analysis can also be viewed by opening the `View Results.html` file in any browser.

   </details>